0

 3D printing experiment

-Let’s make a quick experiment that would help to understand how “blooming” effect is present with various light-off delay and retract speed settings.
+Let’s make a quick experiment that would help to understand how the “blooming” effect is present with various light-off delay and retract speed settings.
 We did not mean to make this trial extremely scientific.
 Its purpose is to show this phenomenon in a simple manner and also how some specific 3D printing settings affect results.

-For this experiment, we 3D printed a cube with dimensions of 30 mm x 30 mm.
+For this experiment, we 3D printed a cube with 30 mm x 30 mm dimensions.
 We did not hollow this cube on purpose to exaggerate the effect for visual purposes.
-We 3D printed with TGM-7 resin on Phrozen Sonic Mini 4K at 50 um layers and 2.5 sec exposures.
-After printing objects were cleaned with isopropyl alcohol and post cured for 30 minutes.
-Our 3D printing room has a controlled environment with an ambient temperature of 25 °C. Let’s review the results.
+We 3D printed with TGM-7 resin on Phrozen Sonic Mini 4K at 50 um layers and 2.5 s exposures.
+After printing, the objects were cleaned with isopropyl alcohol and post-cured for 30 minutes.
+Our 3D printing room has a controlled environment with an ambient temperature of 25 Â°C. Let’s review the results.

-0 sec and 1 sec light-off delay.
+0 sec and 1 s light-off delay.
 160 mm/min retract speed.

 Impact of wait time settings in resin 3D printing to avoid blooming

-0 sec and 0.25 sec light-off delay.
+0 sec and 0.25 s light-off delay.
 160 mm/min retract speed.

 Example of Light-off delay influence in resin 3D printing to avoid blooming

-0.5 sec and 0.75 sec light-off delay.
+0.5 s and 0.75 s light-off delay.
 160 mm/min retract speed.

 better surfaces with Light-off delay in resin 3D printing.
 No blooming

-1 sec and 1.25 sec light-off delay.
+1 s and 1.25 s light-off delay.
 160 mm/min retract speed.

 better surfaces with Light-off delay in resin 3D printing.
 No blooming

-0 sec light-off delay.
+0 s light-off delay.
 20 mm/min retract speed.

 Slow retract speed with no Light-off delay in resin 3D printing. blooming effect